mkaczanowski/packer-builder-arm/README.md

 This plugin allows you to build or extend ARM system image.
 It operates in two modes:
 * new - creates empty disk image and populates the rootfs on it
 * reuse - uses already existing image as the base
+* reuse_extend - uses already existing image and resize it automatically with the size specified in "image_size" parameter.

 Plugin mimics standard image creation process, such as:
 * builing base empty image (dd)